Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

 where $\mu$ is the grand mean and $\bfbeta = (\beta_2, \ldots, \beta_J)$ are the secular trend parameters for all periods ($\beta_1 = 0$ for identifiability).
-This saturated specification utilizes a nonparametric representation of the period effect term and is sufficient for trials with a limited number of discrete periods.\cite{Li2020} In contrast, the period effect term under continuous recruitment can be defined as\cite{Hooper2024}
+This saturated specification utilizes a nonparametric representation of the period effect term and is sufficient for trials with a limited number of discrete periods.\cite{Li2020} In contrast, under continuous recruitment, the period effect term can be defined as\cite{Hooper2024}

-where $T(\cdot)$ is a function that describes the underlying continuous effect of time on expected outcome in terms of recruitment time $t_{ijk}$.
+where $T(\cdot)$ is a function that describes the underlying continuous effect of time on the expected outcome with respect to recruitment time $t_{ijk}$.
 Here, we implicitly assume the same functional form of the period effect across all clusters.

-\subsubsection{Heterogeneity}
+\subsubsection{Heterogeneity.}